01-edu/public/subjects/graphql/README.md

 You must provide a method to log out.

 When making GraphQL queries, you'll supply the JWT using `Bearer` authentication.
+It will only allow access to the data belonging to the authenticated user.

+> You may inspect the JWT to discover the ID of the authenticated user.

 ### Hosting